 The Institute is seeking to assist students who find it necessary to do work to help meet their expenses while in training by holding as many classes in the forenoon as possible, thus permitting students to work in the city during the afternoon.
-Some have earned a considerable share of their expenses in this way.
-However, thoes who must devote considerable time to secular work are encouraged to extend their courses over a longer period of time.
+Some have earned a considerable part of their expenses in this way.
+However, those who must devote considerable time to secular work will find it necessary to extend their courses over a longer period of time.

 For girls who are unable to live in the dormitory there are homes available in the community where they may work in exchange for room and board.
-Girls given homes are asked to come on the first Registration Day in order to receive their assignments.
+Girls given homes are asked to come on the day before Registration Day in order to receive their assignments.

 There is an opportunity for a limited number of students to pay for part of their expenses by assisting in the housework of the Institute.
-Those who desire such assistance should communicate with the Dean as early as possible.
+Those who desire such assistance should communicate with the Registrar as early as possible.

 In order to reserve a home or self-help in the Institute, a fee of \$2.00 is charged.
 No reservation becomes effective until this deposit is made.
-It is not refunded in case of forfeiture, but it is considered as an advance payment that will be credited to the student's account when he enrolls.
+It is considered an advance payment that will be credited to the student's account when he enrolls, but it is not refunded in case of forfeiture.